Original article published in The Guadian

-“The drive to replace polluting petrol and diesel cars with a new breed of electric vehicles has gathered momentum in recent weeks.
+“The drive to replace polluting petrol and diesel cars with a new breed of electric vehicles have gathered momentum in recent weeks.
 But there is an unanswered environmental question at the heart of the electric car movement: what on earth to do with their half-tonne lithium-ion batteries when they wear out?

 The number of electric cars in the world passed the 2m mark last year and the International Energy Agency estimates there will be 140m electric cars globally by 2030 if countries meet Paris climate agreement targets.
 This electric vehicle boom could leave 11m tonnes of spent lithium-ion batteries in need of recycling between now and 2030, according to Ajay Kochhar, CEO of Canadian battery recycling startup Li-Cycle.

 However, in the EU as few as 5% (pdf) of lithium-ion batteries are recycled.
 This has an environmental cost.
 Not only do the batteries carry a risk of giving off toxic gases if damaged, but core ingredients such as lithium and cobalt are finite and extraction can lead to water pollution and depletion among other environmental consequences.